10 Steps to Better Windows Privileged Access Management

 Tip #6: Separate Privileges for Specific Tasks

-You should split up privileges necessary to accomplish specific tasks among various administrators.
+You should separate privileges necessary to accomplish specific tasks among various administrators.

 Tip #7: Practice Privilege Elevation Instead of Assigning Superuser Privileges